jeicho123/checkers/README.md

 - ``RandomBot``: A bot that will just choose a move at random
 - ``SmartBot``: A bot that uses the Minimax algorithm to make a move, which is given a depth that is the number of moves the algorithm will see ahead.
 The higher the depth, the more informed of a move the bot will make.
 It is recommended to set the depth to at least 4 to see its dominant effect when playing against a random bot.

-The two classes are used in the TUI and GUI, but you can also run ``bots.py`` to run 10,000 simulated games where two bots face each other, and see the percentage of wins and ties.
+The two classes are used in the TUI and GUI, but you can also run ``bots.py`` to run simulated games where two bots face each other, and see the percentage of wins and ties.
 For example:

+    $ python3 src/bot.py
+        Bot 1 wins (Depth = 0): 40.00%
+        Bot 2 wins (Depth = 0): 50.00%
+        Ties: 10.00%

+    $ python3 src/bot.py -d1 3
+        Bot 1 wins (Depth = 3): 90.00%
+        Bot 2 wins (Depth = 0): 0.00%
+        Ties: 10.00%

 You can control the identity of the bot through the depth value using the ``-d1 <depth value>`` or ``-d2 <depth value>`` parameter.
 A bot with depth of 0 will use the RandomBot class whereas a bot with depth greater than 0 will use the SmartBot.